MUSES OF THE MONTH

 The 2020's need to be the decade of Earth-positive change.

 ...
-And because a locally-sourced, plant-based diet is 'the single biggest ways to reduce our impact on earth', we had a chat with vegan food blogger Melina Kutelas FROM ABOUT THAT FOOD and her mother Sissy who have found a plant-based diet a good way to reduce their carbon footprint.
+And because a locally-sourced, plant-based diet is 'the single biggest way to reduce our impact on earth', we had a chat with vegan food blogger Melina Kutelas FROM ABOUT THAT FOOD and her mother Sissy.

 WHY DID YOU CHOOSE TO ADOPT A PLANT-BASED LIFESTYLE?